virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - increasing or decreasing CPU or RAM amount
 - adjusting configs according to specific environment's settings
-- restarting a service or container
+- restarting a service or a container
 - applying a database patch according to specific environment's settings

 The default workflow for any action execution is the following: